Integralist/integralist.co.uk/content/posts/statistics-basics.md

 100 / 5 = 20
 ```

+> [!NOTE]
-> Note: this type of mean average (i.e. one applied to data that has frequencies associated with it) can be expressed mathematically with `Σfx/Σf` and equates to "multiply each number by its frequency, then add the results together" (`Σfx`), then "divide the result by the sum of frequencies" (`Σf`).
+> this type of mean average (i.e. one applied to data that has frequencies associated with it) can be expressed mathematically with `Σfx/Σf` and equates to "multiply each number by its frequency, then add the results together" (`Σfx`), then "divide the result by the sum of frequencies" (`Σf`).

 There's an issue with using the mean average, and that's **outliers**.